A Publication of Churches Under Christ Ministry

 - The church non-profit corporation can be sued in court for civil damages, as when an old lady falls on the ice going into the church building.
 See Spurious rationale for church incorporation: limited liability/incorporation increases liability of church members.
 Of course, most or all corporate churches buy insurance in the name of the church.
-See Is Old Paths Baptist Church a Spiritual or Legal Entity?
 A New Testament Church cannot be sued for damages since she is not a legal entity.
 She cannot buy insurance, but liability insurance not held by the church will still pay for any liabilities for such damages.
-See Is Old Paths Baptist Church a Spiritual or Legal Entity?

 - The church non-profit corporation can own property since it is a legal entity.
 Although a New Testament Church cannot own property, she can still have access to property.
 Any property utilized by a New Testament church can be held by a non-legal entity, a simple trust which creates a fiduciary relationship with property whereby a trustee is holds all assets in the trust estate for the benefit of the Lord Jesus Christ, the true, beneficial and equitable owner of the properties.
 See

 - Non-profit corporations are tax exempt.
 New Testament Churches are non-taxable under the First Amendment.